bluz71/bluz71.github.io/_posts/2017-05-21-vim-plugins-i-like.md

 formatting is important, please adhere to the 40 character column layout.

-If you find yourself often looking up your `~/.vimrc` file for a particular mapping, please instead take the time to craft your own cheat sheet; that will involve a little bit of upfront work, but the payoff will be worth it in the long run.
+If you find yourself often looking up your `~/.vimrc` file for a particular mapping, please instead take the time to craft a cheat sheet; that will involve a little bit of upfront work, but the payoff will be worth it in the long run.

 visual-star-search
 ------------------